 Then, she returns to the open ocean.
 (When I watched a ridley sea turtle lay a clutch of eggs in Costa Rica, the whole process took approximately one hour).

 This cool graphic from the Florida Fish and Wildlife Commission might help you distinguish which species’ nests you’re spotting, after the fact:

-Sea Turtle Hatching in Cozumel
+Sea Turtle Hatching Process

 After a couple of months of incubation under the sand, the baby turtles break their own way out of their shells, struggle out of the hole and down through the beach sand, navigating various obstacles, and head directly out into the water.